lmame/Sample-Library-Public/README.md

 * Create Admin Settings for your application and get the values in Java and Javascript,
 * Getting and saving user preferences,
 * Using Google Maps and Google Geolocator apis (you will need a Google Maps api key),
+* Calling a Process from Javascript and getting the process definition.,

 Javascript Actions: